zanminkian/git-validator/packages/eslint-config/README.md

 }
 ```

-> Note: TypeScript project is required a `tsconfig.eslint.json` or `tsconfig.json` file in the root of the project.
+> Note: TypeScript project is required a `tsconfig.eslint.json` or `tsconfig.json` or `tsconfig.build.json` file in the root of the project.
 Otherwise, ts files will be ignored and only js files will be linted.

 ## Progressive Usage